A Guide to Dining Room Chair Styles

 Side or arm chairs with farmhouse style are available in various hardwoods and rustic finish options.
 If going for a cottage-style theme, Farmhouse Dining Chairs are as functional as they are beautiful.
 Choose from diverse style options including classic farmhouse ladderbacks, simple and modern, or even rustic and industrial.
 All would make a beautiful addition to any of our dining tables, while mixing and matching dining room chairs creates a wonderfully custom look.

 Dining Chair Design Elements

 Once you’ve determined the style of dining chair you want, any number of design elements will provide the visual aesthetic, function, or comfort you want from your seating.

 Ladder Back Chairs

 Our Early American Colonist Ladder Back Chair is a period-perfect replica of the common Shaker ladder back chair.
 These chairs are often tall and narrow and work very well in kitchens or restaurants.
 Note that any painted dining room chair you see in Countryside's online gallery will likely be in Brown Maple.
 This wood is smooth and is the best option for painting.

 Bow Back Chairs

 Windsor Chairs are a very specific type of bow back chair.
-Our Philadelphia Windsor Dining Chair is period perfect and demonstrates the steam bent midrail that continues through the arm.
-Colonial era furnishings frequently use this element.
+Our Wakefield Sheaf Back Dining Chairs are period-perfect.
+Colonial era furnishings frequently use this style element.
 Spindles in the bow back and turned legs in the base further the Early American theme.
 Arrow feet that nearly come to a point complete this solid wood replication.